SU-SWS/ood-giving-campaign/README.md

 To run ESLint:
 - `npm run lint` to check your .js, .jsx, .ts and .tsx files in the /src directory for warnings and errors.
 - `npm run lint:fix` to fix any fixable issues and displays the ones that need to be manually fixed.

+Components
+---

+All the React components in this projects can be found under the `src/components/` directory.
+Components that are connected to Storyblok are in the subdirectory `src/components/Storyblok'.